mudiarto/ucommentapp/doc/index.rst

 Future features
 ===============

 *	Mostly implemented already: Update a published document using the exiting pickle files (i.e. faster republishing)

 *	Ability for reader to add notes to the document and resume adding/editing the notes when returning.

 *	Allow for 3rd party search tools to be used instead of the built-in simple
 	search: e.g. http://haystacksearch.org/, or Whoosh.

 *	Add support for other distributed revision control systems (currently only Mercurial is supported).

 *	Real-time preview of comments while the user is typing (via AJAX).
 E.g. see the mathoverflow.net site.

 *	Comment administration interface where the comment admin can approve/reject accumulated comments in one go.

 *	Add a Sphinx extension to enable a directive that generates Beamer slides inline in the RST.

 *	DVCS wrappers for SVN, Bazaar and Git to be added.

-* Add inline comments as an option.
+*	Add inline comments as an option (e.g. see Mercurial book website).